anglepan/docs/user-guides/messaging/README.md

 ### Audio

-Before sending a audio message, if you are using a browser, you need to give Rocket.Chat permission to use your microphone.
+Before sending an audio message, if you are using a browser, you need to give Rocket.Chat permission to use your microphone.

 To start recording you can simply click on the `Create new Audio Message` option on the attachment menu.
 To stop recording just press the same option again.